NRI Income Tax & Compliance

 Who is Responsible for Deducting TDS Under Section 194I?

-• TDS must be deducted if the total rent paid or likely to be paid exceeds Rs.
-50,000 monthly or Rs.
-6 lakhs in a financial year.
+TDS must be deducted if the total annual rent exceeds Rs.
+2,40,000.

 When to Deduct TDS Under Section 194I?

-TDS on rent shall be deducted at source at the earliest of:
+TDS must be deducted at the earlier of:

-• When the "income by way of rent" is credited to the payee's account, or
+• When rent is credited to the payee, or

 • At the time of payment